adtsakal/semantic_change_evolution/README.md

-# semantic_change_evolution
+# Sequential Modelling of the Evolution of Word Representations for Semantic Change Detection
-Code for the EMNLP 2020 Paper: "Sequential Modelling of the Evolution of Word Representations for Semantic Change Detection"
+Code for the paper "Sequential Modelling of the Evolution of Word Representations for Semantic Change Detection" by Tsakalidis & Liakata (EMNLP 2020).